Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 .. rst-class:: bignums

 	#.
-Navigate to the :guilabel:`Purchases` page of the market menu on the left of your Particl Desktop client.
-	#.
-Click on the :guilabel:`Your Orders` tab.
+Navigate to the :guilabel:`Purchases` page of the market menu on the left of your Particl Desktop client and click on the :guilabel:`Your Orders` tab.
 	#.
 Find the order you want to monitor and check its status directly on its tile.
 	#.
 To see if a tracking number has been supplied by the seller, click on the order's tile to expand its details.